hasankurban/ws/content/publication/health/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "European Journal of Science and Technology (under-review)"
+publication: "European Journal of Science and Technology (In press)"
 publication_short: ""